EnhancedRealityXR/HMDPose/README.md

     - Use SideQuest or ADB to insert your previously noted IP and Port in the following file **Android/data/com.EnhancedReality.HMDPose/opentrack.cfg** (Save to Desktop -> Edit IP/Port -> Overwrite on Headset)
     - Launch **HMDPose** again.

 4. The app will immediately start sending UDP packets to the configured IP address. **IMPORTANT**: When using HMDpose simultaneously with another app on the headset, make sure the HMDpose app is in the foreground while minimized (invisible).
-Otherwise HMDPose cannot track your head accurately which will result in a choppy/laggy experience.
+Otherwise HMDPose cannot track your Headset accurately which will result in a choppy/laggy experience.

 ## Supported Devices